h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

             model$transform(dataset)

+To obtain domain values of the trained model, you can run ``getDomainValues()`` on the model.
+This call returns all domain values for all columns.
+To obtain domain values for specific column, please run ``getDomainValuesForCol(col)``, where ``col`` can be either column name or index.

 In Scala, the ``createFromMojo`` method returns a mojo model instance casted as a base class ``H2OMOJOModel``.
 This class holds only properties that are shared accross all MOJO model types from the following type hierarchy: